faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone_chronology.md

 > 38 Every spirit of man was innocent in the beginning; and God having redeemed man from the fall, men became again, in their infant state, innocent before God.

 > 39 And that wicked one cometh and taketh away light and truth, through disobedience, from the children of men, and because of the tradition of their fathers.

+See also D&C 121:17, "those who cry transgression [about "mine anointed"] do it because they are the servants of sin, and are the children of disobedience themselves."

 ## "leaves neutral ground"